hashicorp/consul/website/source/docs/platform/k8s/aks.html.md

 # Consul on Azure Kubernetes Service

 Consul can run directly on Azure Kubernetes Service (AKS).

-To get hands-on experience, you can use the ["Deploy Consul with Kubernetes on Azure"](https://learn.hashicorp.com/consul/kubernetes/azure-k8s?utm_source=consul.io&utm_medium=docs&utm_content=k8s&utm_term=aks) guide.
+To get hands-on experience, you can follow the [Deploy Consul with Kubernetes on Azure](https://learn.hashicorp.com/consul/kubernetes/azure-k8s?utm_source=consul.io&utm_medium=docs&utm_content=k8s&utm_term=aks) guide.

+The Learn guide includes:

+- AKS configuration recommendations
-In the Learn guide, you'll install a Consul on AKS with the official Helm chart.
-After installing Consul, you'll then deploy two microservices.
+- How to install Consul with the official Helm chart
+- Deploying two services in the Consul Connect service mesh.

+To complete this guide, you will need a Azure Cloud account.